KiltedCode/khandaria-campaign/sessions/2019/2019-12-19-loot-the-day.md

 some guy in a lieutenant uniform, fancier uniform
 do you wish to talk about any more? will come up in trial, no
 do you have any doubts about `Wernick`? gives a very un-convincing no
-`Guros` asks for exact location of building in the bottoms
+`Gurrus` asks for exact location of building in the bottoms

 "In three weeks, the city will be rubble."